 Dental floss is useful as heavy duty sewing thread.
 Similarly, a small quantity of Sellotape and string, plus a few safety pins and cable ties also come in useful for improvisation and repairs.

 When choosing your clothing, consider how easily you can handwash it and how quickly it will dry – important in Galicia where the atmosphere is wetter.
+Have some common items at hand so that you can remove stains on the spot.

 Don’t overstock on toiletries and pharmacy items – they can all be obtained in most villages along the route.